statKim/robfpca/README.md

-# Robust PCA for partially observed functional data
+# Functional PCA for partially observed elliptical process

 This is the R package `robfpca` implementing the robust functional principal component analysis (FPCA) for partially observed functional data.

-The proposed robust FPCA method implements FPCA based on the conditional expectation for the robust covariance function estimate from Orthogonalized Gnanadesikan-Kettenring (OGK) method.
+The proposed robust FPCA method implements FPCA based on the conditional expectation for the robust covariance function estimate.
+The robust covariance function is estimated using the modified Gnanadesikan-Kettenring (GK) identity based on M-estimator, and then orthogonalized.

 ## Installation